Nano-grid Solar+Batteries

 This inspired John Ogawa Borland, lead author, to write his IEEE-PVSC 2022 paper, an energy cost analysis for residents on Molokai showing how island nano-grids can reduce energy burden by 95% for off-grid homesteaders and 45-65% for grid-tie renters without access to rooftop solar.

 John Ogawa Borland's case study and IEEE Molokai pilot demonstration was the catalyst that kicked off several new businesses and a community cooperative using new nano-grid technology based on his design.
 He worked with Todd Yamashita the President of Ho'āhu on Molokai and PNNL.
-Borland convinced them that a Community Solar system was not the best solution for Molokai in 2022 and he published the economics.
+In 2022, Borland convinced them that a Community Solar system was not the best solution for Molokai and he published the economics.
 The Honolulu Star Advertiser published Borland's article and table showing the data for Nano-Grid was more economical over Community Solar in February 2023.

 Hearing what John Ogawa Borland accomplished on Molokai the Navajo Nation invited him to bring nano-grid solar + batteries to Arizona.